-Extraction of Eucalyptus Oil Eucalyptus oil is distilled by a simple process in which water is boiled to form steam which passes through the leaves, vaporising the oil in them.
+Eucalyptus oil is distilled by a simple process in which water is boiled to form steam which passes through the leaves, vaporising the oil in them.
 The mixture of oil and water is then cooled and collected.
 The oil settles on top of the water and can be collected when the water is siphoned off.
 The advantage of using Mallee as the source of leaves is that there can be regular harvesting of regrowth from the lignotubers.
 The leaf crop is thus kept low and accessible.
 The leaves can even be harvested with mechanical equipment designed for other crops.
-The Australian National Botanic Gardens Inspire, inform and connect people to the Australian flora Broombush harvesting

-Section of Broombush fence Brush fencing has been a popular form of domestic fence throughout Southern Australia since the depression years of the 1930s.
-Commercial Broombush harvesting began in the Victorian Mallee in 1972, after South Australia placed restrictions on this activity.
+Broombush harvesting Brush fencing has been a popular form of domestic fence throughout Southern Australia since the depression years of the 1930's.
+Commercial broombush harvesting began in the Victorian Mallee in 1972, after South Australia placed restrictions on this activity.
 Broombush (Melaleuca uncinata) is used for luxury brush fencing.
-As the brush-cutters moved into sensitive heathlands, their vehicles caused irreparable damage.
+Such harvesting has been a great threat to Victoria's Mallee wilderness.
+Following considerable controversy it was phased out in Mallee public lands in 1990.
+As the brush-cutters moved into sensitive heathlands, particularly in sandy dune country, their vehicles caused irreparable damage.
 The tracks increase erosion and allow easy introduction of weeds and feral animals.
-The Malleefowl and Pygmy Possum became threatened.
-After public protest commercial harvesting was phased out in Mallee public lands in 1990.
+This greatly reduces the wilderness value of these areas.
+As well it is a threat to animals such as the Malleefowl and Pygmy Possum.
 Grazing The Mallee has been heavily grazed by sheep and cattle and those grasses, shrubs and trees most palatable to them have been greatly reduced and in some areas eliminated.
 At the same time the numbers of spiky and unpalatable shrubs have increased.
-Feral animals

-Rabbits have had a devastating effect on the Mallee.
+Feral animals Rabbits have had a devastating effect on the Mallee.
 They devour large quantities of saltbush and chew the bark of trees such as Callitris (Cypress pines).
 Foxes and feral cats kill many native animals such as small marsupials, native rodents and Malleefowl.
 The effects of feral animals can be very obvious.
 However, it is the subtle changes they cause which threatens many sensitive species.